broad interests in literature, arts and sciences, and public affairs;

-Eligible nominees are full-time faculty, students (undergraduate or graduate), or staff whose achievements reflect superior performance in their normal work or scholarship and notable participation in humanitarian activities.
+Eligible nominees are full-time faculty*, students, or staff whose achievements reflect superior performance in their normal work or scholarship and notable participation in humanitarian activities.

 The award includes an engraved plaque and a $2,000 honorarium for each recipient.

-The nomination packet is limited to 22 pages (including nomination cover letter) and must include the nominee’s current résumé and at least three to five supporting letters from multiple constituencies – e.g., colleagues; departmental, school/college, and campus leaders; and community leaders.
-Cover letters should address all the award criteria, especially service performed outside of the normal course of the nominee’s duties.
+The nomination packet is limited to 30 pages (not including résumé or cv) and must include the nominee’s current résumé and at least three to five supporting letters from multiple constituencies – e.g., colleagues; departmental, school/college, and campus leaders; and community leaders.
+Cover letters should address the award criteria, especially service performed outside of the normal course of the nominee’s duties.
 Nomination materials are reviewed by a selection committee composed of representatives of each campus.
 Self-nominations are not allowed.